bytesunite/li-git-essential-training/ch2-how-git-works.md

 myFolder/$ `git add .`

+NOTE: The instructor failes to mention when you add a file to the staging area, then modify it, you will have 2 different snapshots.
+Git will not automatically update the staging area with updates to files.
+You can run git add again to update the staging area with the lastest save.

+NOTE: The instructor fails to mention `git status` is a command that is helpful to determine if files are staged and which branch you are on.

 Files that are changed that we choose NOT to move to the staging are labeled as "modified".
 Git gives you the flexibility to stage all changes or choose specify files to put in the staging area.